-- Definition of budget deficit: The budget deficit is the annual amount the government has to borrow to meet the shortfall between current receipts (tax) and government spending.
+- The budget deficit is the annual amount the government has to borrow to meet the shortfall between current receipts (tax) and government spending.
 (Forecast for UK 2013/14 is £105bn or 6.5% of GDP)

-- National debt or public sector net debt.
-This is the total amount the government owes.
+- National debt or public sector net debt – is the total amount the government owes.
 This is accumulated over many years.
-See: UK national debt (currently £1,100 bn – 73% of GDP)
+See: UK national debt (currently £1,400 bn – 77% of GDP)

 - Government net borrowing was £121 billion (7.9% of GDP)

-note this graph includes sale of Royal Mail which temporarily reduces borrowing in 2012-13
+Note this graph excludes sale of Royal Mail which temporarily reduced actual borrowing in 2012-13

 Some additional notes

 - Net borrowing is the current budget plus including net investment.
 Net borrowing is considered the main figure for the government deficit

 - In 2012/13, public sector net borrowing and public sector current budget deficit were reduced by £6.4bn as a result of cash transfers from the Bank of England Asset Purchase Facility Fund to Government. (i.e. profit from Q.E)

 - In 2012/13, public sector net borrowing and public sector net investment were reduced by £28bn as a result of the transfer of the Royal Mail Pension Plan.